factorial-io/twenty-crm-php-client/docs/dynamic-entity-system-prd.md

 **Last Updated:** 2025-10-11
 **Current Branch:** `refactor/make-it-dynamic`
-**Overall Status:** Phase 2 Complete ✅ | Phase 3 Not Started 🔄
+**Overall Status:** Phase 3 Complete ✅ | Phase 4+ Pending 🔄

 ### Summary

-Phases 1 and 2 have been successfully completed.
-The dynamic entity system is fully functional and tested against real Twenty CRM API.
-The Campaign entity works without any hardcoded code, demonstrating the flexibility of the system.
+Phases 1, 2, and 3 have been successfully completed.
+The dynamic entity system is fully functional with code generation capabilities.
+Users can now generate typed entity classes from their Twenty CRM metadata with full IDE autocomplete support.
+The system works with ANY Twenty instance, including custom entities like Campaign.

 ### ✅ Phase 1: Foundation (COMPLETED)